nimrossum/research-project/docs/main.typ

 To mitigate these problems, we can use an alternative approach where we concatenate the entire state of the repository, makes the analysis resistant to renames, as we don't care about file names, we only care about the bytes contained in the commit.
 However, in this case, we can no longer rely on diffing the concatenated string.
 We need to use another approach to derive the information distance from before and after a commit.

+== Normalized Compression Distance (NCD)

+*TODO: If also talking about NCD, write about it here*

-Normalized Compression Distance (NCD) is a way of measuring the similarity between two compressible objects, using lossless compression algorithms such as GZIP and ZStandard.
+is a way of measuring the similarity between two compressible objects, using lossless compression algorithms such as GZIP and ZStandard.
 It is a way of approximating the Normalized Information Distance and has widespread uses such as cluster analysis [https://arxiv.org/abs/cs/0312044], and it has even been used to train sentiment analysis.

+According to @cebrian2005common, NCD is a very good distance measurement, when used in the proper way.

 However, nobody has used normalized compression ratio as a distance metric in version controlled systems yet.
 The hypothesis of this work is that NCD-derived metrics could function as a complement to the more well-known LC and NoC metrics mentioned above, and be resilient to renaming.

-= Methodology
+= 4 Methodology <sec:methodology>

+== 4.1 Data collection

 During this project, we implemented several analysis tools exposed as an API endpoints in the Git Truck project.
 This was due to the foundation for performing analysis of commits were available in this project, to speed up the development of the tool.

 We used these endpoints to collect and visualize data about different repositories to draw conclusions about the Compression Distance metric.

-*TODO: If also talking about NCD, write about it here*

-== Included file extensions
+=== 4.1.1 Repository Selection

+*TODO: Explain time intervals that are meaningful: git truck before hand in, multiple intervals multiple projects.
+List why chosen*

+// Which repos, commit counts, inclusion/exclusion rules
+// Table
+#table(
+  columns: 4,
+  table.header(
+    [*Project*],
+    [*Branch (commit)*],
+    [*Number of commits*],
+    [*Baseline commit buffer size (MB)*],
+  ),
+  [Git Truck@github-git-truck:online], "main (e2ba0de)", "1356", [0.36],
+  [Commitizen@github-commitizen:online], "main (e177141)", "1932", [0.77],
+  [Twooter@github-twooter:online], "master (2a6a407)", "234", [0.13],
+  // Zeeguu API | "master (???)", "???",
+)

+=== 4.1.2 File Inclusion/Exclusion
+// Specify which file extensions to include or drop, and how unrecognized types are handled.

 We chose to include/exclude certain file extensions, to focus the results on code files.